eric-wth/movie-reviews-api/README.md

 Database: SQLite for storing movie and review data.

-Authentication: JSON Web Tokens (JWT) for user authentication and authorization
+Authentication: Token-based user authentication and authorization

 ## Installation
 To run the Movie Review App locally, follow these steps: